1. WHO WE ARE

 You have a right to access your personal data held by us and you can exercise that right by contacting us below.
 Our aim is to respond to a request promptly and within the legally required limit of one month of receipt.

 If you wish to update personal data submitted to us, please contact us below.
 Once we are informed that any personal data held by us is no longer accurate we will make changes based on your updated information.

 Withdrawal of consent

 Where we hold data based on consent, individuals have a right to withdraw consent at any time.
 To withdraw consent to our processing of your personal data please contact us below.

 If you do want to complain about our use of your personal data, please contact us below with the details of your complaint.
+Before we can answer your request, we may need further information from you and the exercise of your rights may be subject to certain legal requirements.
 You also have the right to register a complaint with the Data Protection Commissioner.
-For further information on your rights and how to make a complaint please refer to The Data Protection Commissioner website.
+For further information on your rights and how to make a complaint please refer to The Data Protection Commissioner website: https://dataprotection.ie

 Contacting us about your data